LTUC/amman-dotnet-401d2/Lectures/Class30/Readme.md

 ### Demo
 1. Start with a precreated template.
-2. Go through each of hte main sections that highlight the usage of each of the new code base
+2. Go through each of the main sections that highlight the usage of each of the new code base
 3. It already has bootstrap enabled,

 # Assignments